Cryptonomic/Conseil/README.md

 ## Running Conseil

 Conseil has two entry points:
-- `src/main/Conseil.scala` runs a server exposing a RESTful API.
+- `src/main/tech/cryptonomic/Conseil/Conseil.scala` runs a server exposing a RESTful API.
-- `src/main/Lorre.scala` is a background process that runs on loop and writes Tezos blockchain data to database.
+- `src/main/tech/cryptonomic/Conseil/Lorre.scala` is a background process that runs on loop and writes Tezos blockchain data to database.

 ### Warning

 The Conseil server should be run behind a proxy such as Nginx with TLS enabled through something like LetsEncrypt.
 Futhermore, [HTTP Strict Transport Security](https://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security) and [Certification Authority Authorization](https://en.wikipedia.org/wiki/DNS_Certification_Authority_Authorization) are highly recommended!

 ### Prerequisites

+Development
-- JDK
+- JDK (>7.x)
-- Scala
+- Scala (>2.11.x)
-- SBT
+- SBT (>1.2.6)
 - A database supported by Typesafe Slick, e.g. Postgres

+Deployment
+- JRE (>7.x)
+- A database supported by Typesafe Slick, e.g. Postgres

+### Building, packing and deploying Conseil

-### Compile
+#### Compile

+Run the following command from the root directory of the repository:

 `sbt compile`

-### Package
+#### Package

+Run the following command from the root directory of the repository:

 `sbt assembly`

+#### Deploy

+After the package step, check the SBT output for the path of the generated fat JAR file.
+Copy this file to the desired deployment area.

-### Run
+### Running Locally

 Run the fat JAR with the JRE: